 “Safety and protection aren’t just the individual responsibility of parents.
 It’s absolutely something that platforms need to do better,” says Alper.
 “There’s a lot of potential for bad actors to do really terrible things.”
 Alper cites research indicating that autistic youth have trouble identifying how to prevent negative experiences from reoccurring, like blocking other accounts when necessary.
 “Platforms don’t make it easy” to assist youth in knowing when and how to deploy tools to prevent future bad interactions.

-Ask – Don’t Assume – on Helpfulness of Digital Tools for Learning
+Ask – Don’t Assume – On Helpfulness Ff Digital Tools For Learning

 As a parent or educator, Hannon cautions strongly against making assumptions that certain digital tools or supports may or may not work for an individual child.
 “One of the first things that we can do as classroom teachers is to make sure we ask questions and not make assumptions about students’ preferences,” she says.
 “You might assume that a student would prefer to type something out, or prefer to use any piece of technology, because in your neurotypical mind you might think that would make things easier.
 It doesn’t necessarily have to be that way.”